jonnyr2008/UCSD-CSE-Magic-Checker/README.md

 You have 33       word/Number: private

-You have potential 26 or 25 methods/classes .
+You have potentially 26 or 25 methods/classes .
 Please check if this is right.

-You have potential 32 or 31 outside decleared variables.
+You have potentially 32 or 31 outside decleared variables.
 Please check.

 Press any key to continue...